-There are lots of different ways that babies can get diaper rash, even though they mostly come down to too much wetness against the skin.
-Luckily, treating diaper rash is also straightforward.
+There are many ways that babies can get diaper rash, but most come down to too much wetness against the skin.
+Luckily, treating diaper rash is straightforward.
 Doctors recommend these steps:

-- Keep the diaper area as dry as possible by changing wet or messy diapers.
-That will keep the diaper rash from getting worse and give it the best chance to start to heal.
+- Keep the diaper area dry as possible by changing wet or messy diapers as soon as possible.
+This will help keep the diaper rash from getting worse and give it the best chance to start to heal.

 - Apply a topical ointment or spray with zinc oxide in it, like Dr. Smith’s® products.

-- See if you need to use bigger diapers absorb more wetness.
-They’re also less likely to chafe and let skin air out a little more.
+- See if you need to use bigger diapers to absorb more wetness.
+They’re also less likely to chafe and will allow skin to air out a little more.

 How to Soothe Diaper Rash